 In this session, we will build up our understanding of basic yet state-of-the-art machine learning algorithms.
 Discuss mathemagic behind why these models work the way they do.
 Build some smart Machine Learning applications and evaluate them.
 By the end, we will get an idea of how to solve a real-world problem using machine learning.

 DAY 3 and 4:

-SEC4ML In this session we will have a deeper look on different flaws in how ML/DL algorithms are implemented.
-Hands on examples explaining and attacking such vulnerable implementations.
+In this session, we will have a deeper look at different flaws in how ML/DL algorithms are implemented.
+Hands-on examples explaining and attacking such vulnerable implementations.
 Also, discussion on possible mitigation.